SaraRambjoer/machine-learning-group-code/README.md

 * one_layer.py: Contains code for training perceptrons - our own implementation
 * shallow150-inspection.py: Generates data about how many activations there were per training sample for shallow neural net.
+* visualiseDataSet.py: Generates scatterplots of the dataset a long all possible axis combinations.